Forecaster/factoryidle_eta_plugin/README.md

 # factoryidle_eta_plugin
-A plugin for FactoryIdle.com that displays time until a money goal is reached based on current income
+A plugin for FactoryIdle.com that displays time until a money goal is reached based on current income Run either by copying main.js and paste in your browser console after each page load, or by adding it to Greasemonkey/Tampermonkey or similar to have it run automatically.

 ### Changelog: